Gainaboina-Madhu/Tableau/README.md

    - Go to the main visualization sheet(**Filled Map**)
    - Click on Tooltip → Insert → Sheets → select City Information.
    - **the integrated sheet appears as a tooltip popup 📊.**

+Topic - 4  🌐 API / URL Action (Wikipedia Integration)
+-
+   - Used to connect external web data (e.g., Wikipedia) with Tableau.
+   - **Go to Worksheet → click Actions → we get pop up Select This Workbook → add Action Name → Set Source Sheet Select All → Run Action on Select → select New Tab.
+Paste the Wikipedia URL in URL(insert state at end of the            url to get open all states wikipedia page)→ Click OK to apply.**
+   - on Filled Map this operation u can do
+   - **Now, selecting a mark opens the Wikipedia page in a new tab 🔗.**

+Topic - 5